MarcoVidali/Predictioner-API/README.md

-# Predictioner (Module)
+# Predictioner API
-Predictioner (Module) is the module of the program Predictioner, which allows you to predict the next terms of a given sequence.
+Predictioner API is the API of the program Predictioner, which allows you to predict the next terms of a given sequence.

 ## Installation
 First, you need to install the module:
 ```python
 # For Windows users
 pip install predictioner

 # For Unix users
 sudo pip3 install predictioner
 ```